RaphaelItotia/Simple_Linear_Regression/README.md

 Calculate relative error of RMSE which helps to interpret the error in a more intuitive way:

-Relative error = RMSE / mean of the actual price
+Relative error = RMSE / mean of the actual prices

 ```python
 import numpy as np